MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   First, anomalies in density are computed using this reference :math:`\theta`, :math:`\theta'(x,y,z) = \theta(x,y,z) - \theta_{ref}(z)`;
   see use in :eq:`rho_lineareos` and :eq:`rhoprime_lineareos`.
-  Second, the model will use these reference temperatures for its initial state, as we are not providing a pickup file nor specifying an initial temperature hydrographic file (we will do so, however, in later tutorials).
+  Second, the model will use these reference temperatures for its initial state, as we are not providing a pickup file nor specifying an initial temperature hydrographic file (in later tutorials we will demonstrate how to do so).
   For each depth level the initial and reference profiles will be uniform in :math:`x` and :math:`y`.
   Note when checking static stability or computing :math:`N^2`, the density gradient resulting from these specified reference levels is added to :math:`\partial \rho' / \partial z` from :eq:`rhoprime_lineareos`.